 High-speed devices: If you are working with a high-speed device, FR4 is always not the best option, and some other material should be used instead.
 FR4 boards could be used in high-speed devices when the layers are coated with high-speed laminates.
 These laminates offer significantly improved electrical performance over standard FR4, and often a combination of FR4 and a high-speed laminate may be preferable to an alternative material.

-RF losses: FR4 tends to have higher losses than other PCB materials that are specialized for RF applications.
+RF losses: FR4 tends to have higher losses than other printed circuit board PCB materials that are specialized for RF applications.
 Traces on FR4 will have larger attenuation at RF frequencies than other specialized materials for a given board thickness.
 The board thickness also changes the effective dielectric constant of the board, which then changes the required impedance matching in RF circuits.

 Thermal and Reliability Considerations